Gaudreau OT goal lifts Blue Jackets over Kings 6-5

 Anze Kopitar scored twice, and Blake Lizotte, Jaret Anderson-Dolan and Adrian Kemp also had goals for the Kings, who earned a point after rallying from two two-goal deficits.
 Jonathan Quick finished with 20 saves.

-In the extra period, Gaudreau rushed in and tipped the rebound of Laine's shot.
-The goal stood after a lengthy video review.
+In the extra period, Gaudreau rushed in and tipped the rebound of Laine’s shot.
+The goal stood after a lengthy video review that revealed the Kings’ Kevin Fiala directed the puck into his own net.

+"We can take them in overtime, as long as we get our points,” Roslovic said.
+“It’s great to see results for the work that we put in this year.”

 The Blue Jackets carried a two-goal lead out of the first period after Marchenko’s first NHL goal at 6:44 and Jenner’s team-leading fourth power-play score, 17 seconds into a Kings’ penalty.

-Note: This story was first published on Dec.
-11, 2022.
-It was updated on Dec.
-12, 2022 to correct that Columbus' Jack Roslovic was the fourth Blue Jackets player to score a short-handed and power-play goal in a game and first since 2009, not the first since 2009 to have a four-point game.